bitburner-official/bitburner-src/src/Documentation/doc/en/basic/stockmarket.md

 A stock's forecast can be viewed after purchasing Four Sigma (4S) Market Data access.
 This lets you see the forecast info on the Stock Market UI.
-If you also purchase access to the 4S Market Data TIX API, then you can view a stock's forecast using the `getStockForecast` function.
+If you also purchase access to the 4S Market Data TIX API, then you can view a stock's forecast using the `stock.getForecast` function.

 A stock's second-order forecast is always hidden.